caseygrun/nbseq/README.md

 ## Installation and usage

-1) First, perform preprocessing of raw data using the Snakemake workflow(s) in the [`phage-seq` repository](http://github.com/caseygrun/phage-seq), following instructions there.
+1. First, perform preprocessing of raw data using the Snakemake workflow(s) in the [`phage-seq` repository](http://github.com/caseygrun/phage-seq), following instructions there.
 The relevant steps within the Snakemake workflows will install the `nbseq` package; it is not necessary to manually install the `nbseq` package for this step.

-2) Second, for interactive analysis, it is recommended to create a dedicated `conda` environment for use with the `nbseq` package.
+2. Second, for interactive analysis, it is recommended to create a dedicated `conda` environment for use with the `nbseq` package.

-    a.
-If you have not already done so, install the [Mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html#mamba-install) (or [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)) package manager.
+    1. If you have not already done so, install the [Mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html#mamba-install) (or [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)) package manager.
 I recommend using the [`miniforge`](https://github.com/conda-forge/miniforge) distribution.
-    b.
-Create and activate a new `conda` environment for `nbseq` and its dependencies.
+    2. Create and activate a new `conda` environment for `nbseq` and its dependencies.
 You have two options:

         - Minimal installation: installs only the required core dependencies: